aarnphm/aarnphm.github.io/content/books.md

 ## current.

 - **[[thoughts/Philosophy and Nietzsche|Nietzsche and Philosophy]]** by Gilles Deleuze
+- **The Lily of the Field and the Bird of the Air** by Søren Kierkegaard
 - **Beyond Good and Evil** by Friedrich Nietzsche
 - **Beyond The Pleasure Principle** by Sigmund [[thoughts/Freud|Freud]]
 - **The Critique of Pure Reason** by Immanuel Kant